Google Shopping Ads: Everything You Need to Know

 Manual Bidding

-If you’re just starting out with Google Shopping ads, you’re better off going with an automated bidding strategy.
+If you are a beginner with Google Shopping ads, consider starting with an automated bidding strategy.

 Automated Bidding

-• Maximize clicks: Helps you get the most clicks possible out of your budget
+• Maximize clicks: Helps you gain as many clicks as possible within your budget.

-• Enhanced cost-per-click: Adjusts your manual bid automatically based on the likelihood of a click resulting in a conversion
+• Enhanced cost-per-click (ECPC): Adjusts your manual bids based on the likelihood that a click will lead to a conversion.

 6 Google Shopping Ads Strategies to Maximize Your Revenue

-Now that you understand the basics of Google Shopping ads, let’s look at a few strategies you can use to get better results from your campaigns.
+Now that you understand the basics of Google Shopping ads, consider these strategies to improve your campaign results.

 1. Analyze Your Competition

-On the PLA Research tool page, enter your competitor’s domain and hit the green “Search” button.
+On the PLA Research tool page, enter your competitor’s domain and click “Search.”

 PLA Research tool search bar